 – Side effects of medicines or drugs, including non-steroidal anti-inflammatory drugs, chemotherapy, neuroleptic medicines or spironolactone.

-When trying to conceive, it is equally important to look into the man’s fertility too, as, in 30% of the infertility cases, the issue lies with the male partner.
+When trying to conceive, it is equally important to look into the man’s fertility too, as, in 30% of infertility cases, the issue lies with the male partner.
 In the male reproductive system, infertility may be caused by:

 Abnormal sperm function or quality – conditions that cause abnormal shape or movement of the sperm can negatively affect fertility;